Kayizoku/mpv-rename/README.md

 # MPV

 ## Rename
-This script makes it possible to rename files on the go directly within MPV player window.
+This script makes it possible to rename files on the go directly within MPV player window without having to leave it for a second.

 ## Installation
 This script needs user-input-module to work.
 You can get that from here: https://github.com/CogentRedTester/mpv-user-input/.
 Follow the appropriate steps.